Workload Balancing is a Citrix Hypervisor Premium Edition component, packaged as a virtual appliance, that provides the following features:

 Workload Balancing basic concepts

-When virtual machines are running, they consume computing resources on the physical host, such as CPU, Memory, Network Reads, Network Writes, Disk Reads, and Disk Writes.
-For example, some virtual machines, depending on their workload, might consume more CPU resources than other virtual machines on the same host.
+When virtual machines are running, they consume computing resources on the physical host.
+These resources include CPU, Memory, Network Reads, Network Writes, Disk Reads, and Disk Writes.
+Some virtual machines, depending on their workload, might consume more CPU resources than other virtual machines on the same host.
 Workload is defined by the applications running on a virtual machine and their user transactions.
-Naturally, the combined resource consumption of all virtual machines on a host reduces the available resources on the host.
+The combined resource consumption of all virtual machines on a host reduces the available resources on the host.

 Workload Balancing captures data for resource performance on virtual machines and physical hosts and stores it in a database.
 Workload Balancing uses this data, combined with the preferences you set, to provide optimization and placement recommendations.